colivetree/colivetree-blog-gatsby/content/blog/hello-world/index.md

 ---
 title: A blog called home
 date: "2020-09-01T22:12:03.284Z"
-description: "How I'm creating my own blog to both experiment with cool new tech and to own my channel."
+description: "How I'm creating my own blog to experiment with new tech and to own the medium of conversation."
 ---

 How this happened: